aullman/opentok-editor/README.md

 # opentok-editor

-A real time collaborative editor for OpenTok using CodeMirror and ot.js
+A real time collaborative editor for OpenTok using CodeMirror and ot.js.
+More information in [this blog article](http://www.tokbox.com/blog/collaborative-editor/).

 ## Installation